Self Disclosure Protocol: What Is It? And Do I Have To?

 It is important to remember that you are only responsible for self disclosures going back six years (on the federal side).

 Washington, DC 20201

 Or you can self disclose online at this link.

-Posted on March 9, 2017, in Administrative Remedies, Alleged Overpayment, Appeal Rights, Audits, Behavioral health, Dentistry Services, DHHS, False Claims Act, Federal Government, Federal Law, Fraud, Health Care Providers and Services, HHS, Knicole Emanuel, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Attorney, Medicaid Billing, Medicaid Contracts, Medicaid Providers, Medicare, Medicare Attorney, Medicare Reimbursement Rates, NC, North Carolina, Tax Dollars, Taxes, Taxpayers and tagged Criminal Medicaid Allegations, Criminal Medicare allegations, Exclusion from Medicare, False Claims, False Claims Act, Federal Registrar, Medicaid, Medicaid Audits, Medicaid Fraud, Medicaid Overpayments, Medicaid self disclosure, Medicare, Medicare Audits, Medicare Fraud, Medicare overpayments, Medicare self disclosure, Office of Inspector General, OIG Self Disclosure Protocol, Overpayment, overpayments, Self-Disclosure Protocol.
+Posted on March 9, 2017, in Administrative Remedies, Alleged Overpayment, Appeal Rights, Behavioral health, Dentistry Services, False Claims Act, Federal Government, Federal Law, Fraud, Health Care Providers and Services, HHS, Knicole Emanuel, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Attorney, Medicaid Billing, Medicaid Contracts, Medicaid Providers, Medicare, Medicare and Medicaid Provider Audits, Medicare Attorney, Medicare Reimbursement Rates, NC, NC DHHS, North Carolina, Tax Dollars, Taxes, Taxpayers and tagged Criminal Medicaid Allegations, Criminal Medicare allegations, Exclusion from Medicare, False Claims, False Claims Act, Federal Registrar, Medicaid, Medicaid Audits, Medicaid Fraud, Medicaid Overpayments, Medicaid self disclosure, Medicare, Medicare Audits, Medicare Fraud, Medicare overpayments, Medicare self disclosure, Office of Inspector General, OIG Self Disclosure Protocol, Overpayment, overpayments, Self-Disclosure Protocol.
 Bookmark the permalink.
 2 Comments.